 Amanda will be joined by Laura Lisbon, Suzanne Silver, and Squeak Cornwath and the conversation will be led by Charles Schultz.

-The Rail has a tradition of ending our conversations with a poem, and we’re fortunate to have Steve Benson reading.
+The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Steve Benson reading.